whoislewys/vim_runtime/README.md

 # The Ultimate vimrc

-Over the last 10 days, I have used and tweaked some randos Vim configs.
-This configuration is the ultimate vimrc, blessed by Terry A. Davis himself.
+This is my vimrc.
+There are many like it, but this one is mine.
+It has been blessed by Terry A. Davis himself.

-There are two versions:

-* **The Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a good basic setup
-* **The Awesome**: Includes a ton of useful plugins, color schemes, and configurations

-I would, of course, recommend using the awesome version.

-## How to install the Awesome version?
+## These install instructions are probably outdated
 ### Install for your own user only
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following from your terminal: